mullvad/mullvadvpn-app/docs/security.md

 First hop means the bridge server if one is used, otherwise the VPN server directly.
 This IP+port+protocol combination should only be allowed for the process establishing the VPN tunnel, or only administrator level processes, depending on what the platform firewall allows restricting.
-On Windows the rule only allows processes from binaries in certain paths.
+On Windows the rule only allows processes from binaries in certain paths. macOS the rule only allows packets from processes running as `root`.
+On Linux, the rule only allows packets that have the mark `0x6d6f6c65` set: setting a firewall mark on traffic requires elevated privileges when using tunnels that support marking traffic, otherwise the rule is the same as on
-On Linux and macOS the rule only allows packets from processes running as `root`.
+macOS: the packet needs to originate from a process running as `root`.
 This process/user check is important to not allow unprivileged programs to leak packets to this IP outside the tunnel, as those packets can be fingerprinted.